contensis/contensis.github.io/docs-src/content-types/field-editors/README.md

 3. You can now set any additional properties that the *Field Editor* supports e.g *Content Guidelines* in the boxes below the *Choose field editor* dropdown.
 4. Press *Save* and *Publish* for the additional field editors to be made available for the entries in your project.

-> Note: If you have a content type where entries already exist, there maybe potential data loss when changing field editors.
+> Note: If you have a content type where entries already exist, there is potential for data loss when changing field editors.